 Gypsy Safari(6 seats)

 997 INR / seat

 Half-Day and Full-Day Safaris

-A higher cost, but more flexible option is to take a half-day (6 hour) or full-day (12 hour) safari.
+A higher cost, but a more flexible option is to take a half-day (6 hours) or full-day (12 hours) safari.
 These longer safaris can only be booked in-person at the booking office or through a local agent (hotel or travel agent).
 You will have the park nearly to yourself outside of the normal morning and afternoon safari times.
 Only 5 full-day safari jeeps and 5 half-day safari jeeps are allowed each day.

 A big advantage of these safaris is that you can go into ANY zone.
 The guide can use other sightings that day to choose the zone and you can switch zones part way, if you want.
 Half-day and full-day safaris are booked on a “per-vehicle” not “per-seat” basis.
 All half-day and full-day safaris are in a 6-seat gypsy (no canters).